-- (1) The placement and shaping of the recycled pavement mixture shall be completed using a self-propelled paver or screed integral to the recycling equipment meeting the requirements of Standard Specification section 450.3.1.4; revised to exclude the requirement of an activated screed or strike-off assembly. - (2) The screed shall not be heated. - (3) If utilizing a self-propelled paver, the material shall be transferred directly into the paver hopper from the recycling equipment or with a pick-up device.
+The placement and shaping of the recycled pavement mixture shall be completed using a self-propelled paver or screed integral to the recycling equipment meeting the requirements of standard spec 450.3.1.4; revised to exclude the requirement of an activated screed or strike-off assembly.

+The screed shall not be heated.

+If utilizing a self-propelled paver, the material shall be transferred directly into the paver hopper from the recycling equipment or with a pick-up device.
 When a pick-up device is used, the entire windrow shall be removed from the milled surface and transferred to the paver hopper.